thotheod/photo-touch-date/README.md

 Simple script to enumerate all images (jpg/jpeg) in a folder and its subfolders, and then change the modified/created date of the files to match the EXIF originally created date.

 ## Prerequisites
 you need to have `exiftool` installed on your system.
-In MocOs you can install it using `brew install exiftool`.
+In MacOS you can install it using `brew install exiftool`.

 ## Usage
 1. Clone the repository